Toddler Development and Milestones: Your 1 Year and 8 Month Old

 Nutrition plays a very important role in brain development, and though your tiny one will make it very difficult for you to feed him the best, it is not really impossible!

-- For a 20 month old, it is very easy to fall sick within a fraction of a second, and they easily recover as well.
+- For a 1 year and 8 month old, it is very easy to fall sick, and they easily recover from sickness as well.
 But worry not, this is only helping them build their immunity.

 - He will also try to pick up and eat anything and everything he can get his hands on.
 Make sure the food he eats is healthy, fresh and nutritious.